-This article will explore FM as a holistic view, the leaders of industry in Malaysia, and job opportunities.
-While discussing how sustainability fits into FM.
+This article will explore facilities management as a holistic view, the leaders of industry in Malaysia, and job opportunities.
+While discussing how sustainability fits into facilities management or FM in Malaysia.

 What is Facilities Management?

-At its core, facilities management is all about maintaining and managing buildings, infrastructure, and facilities like hospitals, malls, schools, and offices.
-It covers a wide range of services that help ensure the day-to-day running of a facility, from cleaning and security to maintenance, energy management, and even space planning.
+Facilities management is all about maintaining and managing buildings, infrastructure, and facilities.
+It also covers a wide range of services that help ensure the day-to-day running of a facility, from cleaning and security to maintenance, energy management, and even space planning.

-Facilities management plays a key role in ensuring that environments are safe, efficient, and comfortable.
-This involves overseeing various operational activities like:
+Facilities management plays a key role in ensuring that environments are safe, efficient, and comfortable which include overseeing various operational activities like:

 - Building Maintenance: Keeping equipment and the building’s structure in good shape.